Wise People Consider Other People’s Feelings

 By Rick Warren

-We pay too much attention to someone’s words and not enough attention to the emotions behind the words.
-People say stuff when they’re angry that they don’t even mean.
-They use words they don’t even intend to use.
-They exaggerate things.
-But you need to look behind the words at the emotion because people don’t always say what they mean, but they always feel what they feel.
+People often pay too much attention to someone’s words and not enough attention to the emotions behind the words.
+When a person is angry, they often say things they don’t mean.
+They exaggerate and use words they didn’t intend to use.
+Instead of just listening to the words, look for the emotions behind the words.
+People don’t always say what they mean—but they always feel what they feel.

-Mistake #2: We invalidate any feelings that we don’t feel ourselves.
+Mistake #2: Invalidating any feelings that you don’t feel yourself.

-This is when you believe something is dumb or irrational or illogical because it’s not what you feel, and you dismiss it.
-Let me ask you this, can one person be cold and another be warm at the same time?
+When you don’t feel the same emotion someone else feels, you may dismiss their feelings altogether.
+Let me ask you this: Can one person be cold and another be warm while being in the same room at the same time?
 Yes.
 So why try to argue people out of what they feel?

-When we dismiss someone else’s feelings because we don’t feel what they fill, we belittle the other person.
-Guys, if your girlfriend or your wife says to you, “I feel ugly,” don’t dismiss it and say, “You’re not ugly!”
-That doesn’t help at all.
-What you need to do is say, “Why would you feel that?
-What would make you say that?” because you need to look beyond the words and get to the real issue.
+When you dismiss someone’s feelings, you minimize the other person.
+Someone may say to you, “I feel stupid.”
+Don’t just dismiss it by saying, “You’re not stupid.”
+Instead, say, “Why do you feel that way?
+What makes you say that?”
+You need to look beyond the words and get to the real issue.

 Feelings are neither right nor wrong.
 They’re just there.
-She shouldn’t have to defend her feelings.
-She just needs you to say, “I hear you.”
-And the same is true for anyone, male or female.
+No one has to defend their feelings.
+They just need you to say, “I hear you.”

-With Heaven’s wisdom, you’ll stop minimizing other people’s feelings.
-You will let her feel tired when she’s tired and not try to talk her out of it.
-You will let him feel depressed when he’s depressed and not try to talk him out of it.
+With heaven’s wisdom, you can stop ignoring and invalidating other people’s feelings.
+You can let your friend feel tired and not try to talk her out of it.
+You can let your spouse feel sad and not try to talk him out of it.
 Wise people are considerate of other people’s feelings.

 For more Daily Hope with Rick Warren, please visit pastorrick.com!